bartongroup/RATS/README.md

 ### Installation

-Platform-independent package releases are available from the [releases section](https://github.com/bartongroup/Rats/releases) on Github.
+Platform-independent package releases are available from the [releases section](https://github.com/bartongroup/Rats/releases) on **Github**.
 Download the latest release and then install it using:

 `install.packages("<path/to/dowloaded/package>", repos = NULL, type="source")`